 In summary, since the 1970s a worldwide weakening of surface wind has likely occurred over land, particularly marked in the NH, with low confidence in a recent partial recovery since around 2010.
 Differences between available wind speed estimates lead to low confidence in trends over the global ocean as a whole but with most estimates showing strengthening globally over 1980–2000 and over the last four decades in the Southern Ocean, western North Atlantic and the tropical eastern Pacific.

 Stratospheric polar vortex and sudden warming events

-AR5 assessed changes in the polar vortices and reported a likely decrease in the lower-stratospheric geopotential heights over Antarctica in spring and summer at least since 1979.
+The AR5 assessed changes in the polar vortices and reported a likely decrease in the lower-stratospheric geopotential heights over Antarctica in spring and summer at least since 1979.